rhboot/shim/SBAT.md

 additional vulnerability until after they have published a signed binary in that, vulnerable, state.

- Vendor C's grub binary can now be used to compromise anyone's system.
+ Vendor C's GRUB binary can now be used to compromise anyone's system.

 To remedy this, Vendor C will release a fixed binary with the same global generation number and the product specific generation number set to 1.

- sbat revocation data would then require a grub with a global generation number of 4, as well as a product specific generation number of 1 for the product that had the vulnerable binary.
+ SBAT revocation data would then require a GRUB with a global generation number of 4, as well as a product specific generation number of 1 for the product that had the vulnerable binary.